averbraeck/opentrafficsim/docs/01-technical/installation-developers.md

 ![](../images/01-technical/install-developer-003.png)

 The "perspective" we see is shown with a square icon at the top right.
-Fr the example in the figure above, it is the "Java Enterprise Edition" perspective.
+For the example in the figure above, it is the "Java Enterprise Edition" perspective.
 This is fine, but for a Java project like opentrafficsim, the Java perspective might be more appropriate.
 Choose the square with the "+" at the top right of the screen, and choose the "Java" perspective:

 <center>![](../images/01-technical/install-developer-004.png)</center>

 Of course it is possible that the Eclipse distribution that you chose already shows the Java perspective, In that case, leave it as-is.
 If you want, you can remove the "enterprise edition" perspective, but you can also leave it.

-### Clone the opentrafficsim git from github into your project
+### 3.2.
+Clone the opentrafficsim git from github into your project

 Choose 'File - Import - Git - Projects from Git' from the menu bar:

 ![](../images/01-technical/install-developer-005.png)

 Go to github, and make sure you are logged in.
-Go to [https://github.com/averbraeck/opentrafficsim](https://github.com/averbraeck/opentrafficsim) and choose "Code"/ Press the "copy" icon next to Clone - HTTPS:
+Go to [https://github.com/averbraeck/opentrafficsim](https://github.com/averbraeck/opentrafficsim) and choose "Code".
+Press the "copy" icon next to Clone - HTTPS:

 <center>![](../images/01-technical/install-developer-006.png)</center>